calebmsword/clone-deep/README.md

 ## linting

 We use eslint to lint this project.
 All merge requests to the dev and main branches must be made with code that throws no errors when linted.
 To run the linter, execute `npm run lint`.
-To auto-format as much code as possible and then run the linter, execute `npm run lint`.
+To auto-format as much code as possible and then run the linter, execute `npm run fix`.
 Note that the formatter is not guaranteed to force the code to pass the linter.

 ## benchmarking